ISSN 1475-493 (online) | ISSN 0031-0239 (print)

 The journal Palaeontology is devoted to the publication of innovative and timely hypothesis-driven research that significantly advances our understanding of the history of life on Earth.
 Its scope includes palaeozoology, palaeobotany, systematic studies, palaeoecology, micropalaeontology, palaeobiogeography, functional morphology, stratigraphy, taxonomy, taphonomy, palaeoenvironmental reconstruction, palaeoclimate analysis and biomineralization studies.
 Synthetic papers that span several of these areas are particularly welcome.

 Discussion: We welcome discussion of any paper published recently in Palaeontology.
 Comments are shared with the corresponding author of the original article who may append a response.
-Both will be published together, ideally in the part after that in which the original article appeared.
+Both will be published together.

 Technical Report: Reports of significant new techniques or software packages.

-See For Authors section below for more information.
+See the page Information for Authors for more information.

 Palaeontology is indexed/abstracted in: